 Initial thoughts: Purchase, Delivery, Unboxing

-I ordered Logger boots off Thursday’s website, using regular (non-expedited) domestic shipping option, which is free for every purchase over $100.
-The boots took under three business days to ship from Thursday’s MA warehouse and they came in a large black Thursday Boots-logoed box in which each boot was carefully enclosed in a separate plastic bag.
+I ordered Logger boots off Thursday’s website using the regular (non-expedited) domestic shipping option, which is free for every purchase over $100.
+The boots took under three business days to ship from Thursday’s MA warehouse, and they came in a large black Thursday Boots-logoed box in which each boot was carefully enclosed in a separate plastic bag.

 Many people talk about the “intoxicating” leather smell from Thursday boots when they arrive and are taken out of the box, and I must admit, the leather smell is pretty potent — and not in a bad way.
 There was a quality inspection card, hand signed by a warehouse picker who was the last person to have physical contact with the boots prior to their departure from the warehouse.